 The higher your Confidence, the easier it is to deal with rejection.
 As I mentioned, no one is exempt from rejection.
 In fact, confident individuals can experience more of it because they are taking more action.
 But there is joy and advantage in failing fast or being redirected more often, it gets you to your goal faster.

 Committing to daily affirmations and other self care practices as well as having a clear set of goals and daily actions is a great way to build momentum and keep your Confidence and mindset in growth mode.

-Confidence is also a key ingredient for managing those pesky Automatic Negative Thoughts that can appear after a rejection.
+Confidence is also a key ingredient for managing Imposter Syndrome and those pesky Automatic Negative Thoughts that can appear after a rejection.